sammyleenUG/sgms.backend/README.md

 **Running background processes**
-The system is complete when the following cron jobs are running.
+<p>The system is complete when the following cron jobs are running.</p>

 - php artisan bins:binEmptied ( set to run every minute)
 - php artisan bins:binFull (set to run every minute)